This minor update covers registering for the user research panel to help us improve the NHS App and connected services.

 - following good practice guidance provided by the National Technical Authority

 - always using legally binding agreements with all organisations we use

-- having security and confidentiality policies in place across the organisation, to which staff must agree before they’re given access to personal information
+- having security and confidentiality policies in place across the organisation, to which staff must agree before they are given access to personal information

 - restricting access to personal information to only those staff who need access to perform their role

-However no software or application can be completely secure.
-If you have any concerns that your account could have been compromised (for example, someone could have discovered your password), please follow the instructions on our help and support page.
+However, no software or application can be completely secure.
+If you have any concerns that your account could have been compromised (for example, someone could have discovered your password), follow the instructions on our help and support page.

 - the services available via the NHS App and who is involved